sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 ### Embeddings for Time-Series Prediction:

-Here we turn to embedding-representations (as explained in the Experimental Setup) and to DA-RNN (TODO:cite) model, which is designed to capture temporal dynamics and complex relationships within its given data.
+Here we turn to embedding-representations (as explained in the Experimental Setup) and to DA-RNN (<d-cite key="Qin2017dual"></d-cite>) model, which is designed to capture temporal dynamics and complex relationships within its given data.

 We extensively evaluated various model configurations, targer indicators (FFR and VIX), tasks ('next value', 'percentage change', 'direction change' and the last two together), prediction horizons (next-day, next-week), LLM architectures (see Experimental Setup), aggregation methods, and the daily number of tweets given as input.
 Additionaly, we assessed the models' reliance on temporal context and relevant narratives using the counerfactual textual baselines.